ganesh-ubale/skills-introduction-to-github/.github/ISSUE_TEMPLATE.md

 4. See error

 ### 📊 Expected Behavior
-A clear and concise description of what you expected to happen.
+A clear and detail description of what you expected to happen.

 ### 📋 Diagnostic Logs / Screenshots
 Please paste any relevant error logs here or drag-and-drop screenshots showing the issue.